 In addition, the mass notification system provides enhanced notification capabilities to a subscriber's home, cell or business phone, as well as email, text messages, hearing impaired receiving devices and more at no cost.
 In other words, subscribers select where messages are sent and how they are received.

-Notifications can be sent for air quality issues, crime alerts, power outages, road closures, mosquito control, water outages and weather-related issues such as ice and flooding.
+Subscribers can choose what type of notifications they wish to receive.
+Notifications can be sent for air quality issues, crime alerts, power outages, road closures, mosquito control, and water outages.

 Notification messages are initiated by the local public safety agency as one of several methods of relaying vital information to citizens.

-Visit the iAlert website and enter your contact information into the Notification System.
+Visit the iAlert website Opens a New Window. and enter your contact information into the notification system.
 If you are unable to register online, call (972) 721-2100.
-Callers will be prompted for their personal contact Information
+Callers will be prompted for their personal contact information.